 Transactions can be done instantly, yes.
 Like a credit card, when you make a Bitcoin transaction, you send it to the entire Bitcoin network.
-So, in a few seconds, all other Bitcoin customers will receive it.
-However, the fact that different customers get the message does not guarantee that the transaction is permanent.
+So, in a few seconds, all other Bitcoin nodes will receive it.
+However, the fact that different nodes get the message does not guarantee that the transaction is permanent.

 As there are many transactions in progress in Bitcoin Blockchain, the number of transactions pending verification is high.
 Miners must include the transactions in the next block.
 The blocks constitute the blockchain, and a new block is added every 10 minutes (this is the theoretical average time, the real average being 8 to 9 minutes).
 Whenever your transaction is included in a block, you can be almost sure that it will be permanent, but it is always possible that the block is orphaned.
 Once an additional block has been added to the block with your transaction, the chances of being an orphan are negligible.